mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ## Service Node Compromise

-### General considerations
+### General Considerations

 #### Privacy of the Network Connections

 There are many scenarios leading to communication between the application on a device and the Delivery Service or the Authentication Service.
-In particular
+In particular,
 when:

 - The application connects to the Authentication Service to generate or validate